-ITP have no direct control over the battery (as Tesla do not allow this level of control of their products) but rely on Tesla to implement the cycling schedule.
+ITP still have no direct control over the battery (as Tesla do not allow this level of control of their products), but rely on Tesla to implement the cycling schedule.
 This requires intermittent contact with Tesla as it appears that the control is only set for a finite period each time it is implemented.

-User-friendly monitoring of the Tesla Powerwall 2 is only possible via Tesla's mobile app.
-Some data is available from the Tesla Powerwall 2's local web interface.
-However, detailed data is only able to be accessed via the Application Programming Interface (API).
-Although Tesla has not published local API documentation, online community groups have published a tutorial on how to take data from the battery2.
-The data used by ITP in monitoring and analysis is obtained from this API.
+User-friendly monitoring of the Tesla Powerwall 2 is only possible via mobile app.
+Data is available from the Tesla Powerwall 2's local web interface.
+Although Tesla has not published local API documentation, community groups of have published a tutorial on how to take data from the battery online.2 The data used by ITP in monitoring and analysis is obtained from this API.

-The Tesla Powerwall 2 is experiencing small jumps in SOC at the end of the discharge cycle (7% to 0%) and the start of the charge cycle (0% to 9%) but this does not impact cycling.
+The Tesla Powerwall 2 is experiencing small jumps in SOC at the end of the discharge cycle (7% to 0%) and the start of the charge cycle (0% to 9%).

 The energy discharged per cycle is depicted in Figure 8.
-The data suggests a SOH of $\sim\!85\%$ after $\sim\!1,690$ cycles.
+The data suggests a SOH of \sim 88% after \sim 1,250 cycles.